Application of the SP theory of intelligence to the understanding of natural vision and the development of computer vision: Some other aspects of vision

 \subsection{Integration of vision with other senses and other aspects of intelligence}

 It is clear that in people and other animals, vision does not stand alone but works in close association with other senses.
 Our concept of a ship, for example, is an amalgam of images, sounds, smells, the flavour of food on board, textures of different surfaces, and so on.

-In a similar way, vision works closely with other aspects of intelligence: different kinds of reasoning, learning, understanding and producing natural language, recalling information, and non-visual kinds of recognition.
+In a similar way, natural vision works closely with other aspects of intelligence: unsupervised learning, several kinds of reasoning, understanding and producing natural language, recalling information, and non-visual kinds of recognition.

 Achieving these kinds of integration without undue complexity has been a central aim in the development of the theory.
 And in that development, many candidate ideas have been rejected because they did not help to promote the simplification and integration of concepts.

-To the extent that the theory achieves a combination of simplicity with versatility, it is down to three main things: representing all kinds of knowledge with `patterns'; the multiple alignment concept as it has been developed in the SP theory; and the overarching role of information compression via the matching and unification of patterns.
+Now, the main planks of the theory are: representing all kinds of knowledge with patterns in one or two dimensions; the multiple alignment concept as it has been developed in the SP theory; and the overarching role of information compression via the matching and unification of patterns, in both the representation and processing of knowledge.

+In artificial systems, the integration of vision with other sensory modalities and other aspects of intelligence is necessary for the development of versatility and adaptability in such systems.